-Samantha is a proud Wakka Wakka and South Sea Islander woman and draws from her own personal experiences of the gap in disadvantaged health outcomes to influence and inspire change.
+Samantha is a proud Wakka Wakka and South Sea Islander woman and draws from her own experiences of disadvantaged health outcomes, in order to influence and inspire change.

 Samantha has a strong interest in improving the health and wellbeing for Aboriginal and Torres Strait Islander youth and advocating for trauma informed Aboriginal and Torres Strait Islander mental health care.
 She has been committed to working in Aboriginal and Torres Strait Islander health for the past decade.

-Samantha brings to the Council her experiences from working with the many Aboriginal and Torres Strait Islander communities at a national level.
+Samantha brings to the Council her experience working with many Aboriginal and Torres Strait Islander communities at a national level.